romanjhyltsou/rsschool-cv/cv.md

 I enjoy finding unconventional solutions to challenging problems, working in a team, building effective communication with colleagues, and quickly adapting to new technologies.*

-**My goal is to become a strong front-end developer and eventually grow into full-stack development.**
+**My goal is to become a professional interface developer and to eventually move towards full-stack development.**

 Development, debugging, and maintenance of web applications and websites Creating and using HTML, CSS, and JavaScript to build interfaces